 21. CRAAP: No, I'm not just being rude, CRAAP is a well-known and well-used way to help people to critically evaluate information.
 It stands for Currency, Relevance, Authority, Accuracy, and Purpose.

-22. SMART: A goal-setting tool which stands for Specific, Measurable, Achievable, Relevant, and Time bound – or a few variations of that!
+22. SMART: A goal-setting tool that stands for Specific, Measurable, Achievable, Relevant, and Time bound – or a few variations of that!

 23. SCAMPER: You might like to use this tool next time you host a brainstorming session.
 SCAMPER helps you to generate ideas for new products by asking questions about existing products focusing on seven key areas – Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, and Reverse.